drnic/appscrolls/README.md

 ### Specifying Scrolls

-If you wish to skip the interactive scroll selector, you may provide instead a list of scrolls with the `-r` option:
+If you wish to skip the interactive scroll selector, you may provide instead a list of scrolls with the `-s` or `--scrolls` option:

-    eldar new APP_NAME -s jquery mongo_mapper sass
+    eldar new APP_NAME -s twitter_bootstrap mysql resque eldar new APP_NAME --scrolls postgresql github eycloud

 This will automatically generate a Rails template with the provided scrolls and begin the app generator.